 - Using wills, trusts, and other estate planning tools.
 You can use different approaches to facilitate the timely transfer of your wealth to your loved ones in the way that is most appropriate to meet your needs and the needs of your family.
 Different kinds of tools can help assets transfer quickly and, under appropriate circumstances, can help you reduce or avoid estate tax.

 There may also be other steps that should be a part of your legacy plan.
-It is up to you to decide what kind of impact you hope to make, and it is up to Thompson Law, P.C. to give you the advice and guidance you need to accomplish your dreams.
+It is up to you to decide what kind of impact you hope to make, and it is up to Thompson Law, Prof. L.L.C. to give you the advice and guidance you need to accomplish your dreams.

 Is Legacy Planning Really Something You Need?

 Legacy planning is something that you need.
 If you do not make plans for what happens at the end of your life or after death, this doesn’t stop things from happening to you.
 Death is inevitable for everyone, but you and your family could also face hardship before death, such as illness or injury leading to incapacity.

 If you’ve made no plans, your wealth could be lost at the end of your life due to nursing home care costs and your family could be left with a legacy of guilt and uncertainty as they were forced to make difficult decisions for you.
 If you’ve made no plans for distribution of assets after death, money could be lost to estate tax, estate litigation, and family fighting.
 You don’t want your legacy to be one of ruined relationships as your family splinters in a fight over your financial affairs.

 Since you must have a legacy, you should create a positive one instead of leaving your history to fate.

 Thompson Law, Prof. L.L.C. helps you to make a legacy plan appropriate to your particular phase of life.
 Give us a call at 605-362-9100 or contact us online to find out more about the ways in which a Sioux Falls legacy planning lawyer can help you.